 During their investigations, our group found that the wrong scale inhibitor in the chiller contributed to calcium phosphate buildup.
 Additionally, calcium carbonate buildup came from the chillers having their saturation index exceeded for too long.
 Plus, the approach temperatures for the chillers were not consistent.

 After making chemical and temperature corrections to prevent future scale growth, the team used an acid-based cleaning agent to remove the scale from inside the chillers.
-Following successful cleaning and correction of the attributes that lead to the scale buildup, the hospital’s chillers operate much more efficiently, providing enough cooling power from three units, even in the heat of summer.
+Following successful cleaning and correction of the attributes that led to the scale buildup, the hospital’s chillers operate much more efficiently, providing enough cooling power from three units, even in the heat of summer.
 By investing in the right chiller water treatment, the facility saved on cooling costs.

 Investing in a water treatment option that includes more than chemicals ensures that your facility works at its best by having cooling towers, boilers and closed loop systems that work as needed.